 It’s no news that Google prefers to deliver relevant and updated content to users while relegating stale content in the SERPs.

 Sometimes, plain updating an old blog post can revive its dying traffic.
+One quick way on how to increase SEO ranking is simply adding new information like text, images, and videos to old blog posts.

 Other times, you need to do more than just updating a post that’s losing ground in the SERPs.